nickrod518/Create-EXEFromPS1/README.md

 **KeepTempDir** - Keep the temp directory around after the exe is created.
 It is available at the root of C:.

-**x64** - Use the 64-bit iexpress path so that 64-bit PowerShell is consequently called.
+**x86** - Use the 32-bit iexpress path so that 32-bit PowerShell is consequently called.
+Intended for compatibility with older devices.

 **SigningCertificate** - Sign all PowerShell scripts and subsequent executable with the defined certificate.
 Expected format of Cert:\CurrentUser\My\XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+**OutputDirectory** - Move the completed executable to the defined directory.

 ### Examples
 ```